IM-Deane/face-recognition-brain/README.md

 This was the final project for the ZTM Academy
 course: [The Complete Web Developer in 2021: Zero to Mastery](https://zerotomastery.io/career-paths/become-a-web-developer).

-The goal of this project was to create an app that uses AI facial regcognition software to detect human faces.
+The goal of this project was to create an app that uses AI facial recognition software to detect human faces.

 ## Features